Matthew S. Wiseman

 St. Jerome’s University

 Wiseman holds a Ph.D. in History from Wilfrid Laurier University and the Tri-University Graduate Program in History.
-Upon the completion of his doctoral degree, he held a two-year Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellowship in the Department of History at the University of Toronto and a one-year Associated Medical Services (AMS) History of Medicine and Healthcare Postdoctoral Fellowship in the Department of History at Western University.
+Upon the completion of his doctoral degree, he held a two-year Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellowship in the Department of History at the University of Toronto and later a one-year Associated Medical Services (AMS) History of Medicine and Healthcare Postdoctoral Fellowship in the Department of History at Western University.